bigmistqke/repl/README.md

 - **typeRegistry**: Manages TypeScript type definitions within the system.
 This component is essential for providing accurate type information, enhancing code quality and IntelliSense in the editor.
 See [`TypeRegistry`](#type-registry).
 - **import**: Manages the import of modules and dependencies from URLs or package names, streamlining the integration of external libraries and frameworks. see [`Import`](#importutils).
 - **transpiler**: Utilizes Babel and Typescript to transform code according to specified typescript-config, babel-presets and -plugins.
-- **toJSON(): RuntimeState**: Serializes the current state of the REPL into a JSON format.
+- **toJSON()**: Serializes the current state of the REPL into a JSON format.
 This method is useful for saving the state of the environment for later restoration or sharing.
-- **initialize(state: RuntimeState)**: Sets up the initial state of the file system and type registry based on provided configurations.
+- **initialize(state)**: Sets up the initial state of the file system and type registry based on provided configurations.
 This method ensures that all necessary files and types are preloaded and ready for use.
-- **download(name = 'repl.config.json')**: Allows users to download the current state of the REPL as a JSON file.
+- **download(name)**: Allows users to download the current state of the REPL as a JSON file.
 This functionality is helpful for backing up configurations or sharing them with others.
 The default filename is `repl.config.json`, but it can be customized.

 **Type**